basdds/basdds.github.io/_posts/2020-02-16-rand()-is-not-random.md

 * Your eyes and brain are *really good* at spotting non-randomness in a 6-screen picture slide-show! :-)

-* I have to update all my Raspberry Pi's to a newer distro, running a
+* I have to update all my (lan!)
+Raspberry Pi's to a newer distro, providing at least php 7.2!